pond/dnd/party_riglan/campaign_6/journals/Riglan: Part 3.1.md

 * Maireagh spends much time in study at Old Owlbear Tower.
 There is tremendous history here.
 She looks through seemingly endless unearthed books/tomes and old treasures, found around the grounds.
 Her idea of an archeology school or at least an open centre of history is a strong one but she's in no rush and doesn't want to distract from Nethza and Temo's efforts in town, so her and Riglan just work on developing their knowledge and ideas for now.
 She suggests that Riglan tree-portals to Reidoth at Thundergrove Bastion to help Reidoth with ongoing undead issues.
 So over many days, he does so, helping Reidoth regrow forest over the old town; they think about repopulating the town, but both are druids and both decide that people don't need spreading out any further!
 In consultation with Maireagh, we avoid the main hall with the now-moved strange obelisk outside, keeping that clear for further investigation.
 The obelisk remains a mystery.

 * Early on, Riglan plants the acorn from Turlang at Shadowtop Cathedral, in a special space at Old Owlbear Tower.
 Thereafter, when not at Thundergrove, Riglan concentrates on the gardens and "model" farm to help prove his ideas of non-destructive, mixed crop, high yield farming, forest cultivation basically, after all the things he's seen, especially at Goldenfields.
 He starts a nursery with the seeds he got from there and in time enlists local help from Deepgarden Keep to move excess food and send it into town - free, just like at Goldenfields.
-He also sometimes portals to Sungift, to get to know the farmers there better and in time to start making subtle suggestions to try and steer them towards farming that doesn't need more forest destruction; persuasion is only 8 though (what a start, rolls nat 5+3!) so they're sadly unconvinced.
+He also sometimes portals to Sungift, to get to know the farmers there better and in time to start making subtle suggestions to try and steer them towards farming that doesn't need more forest destruction; persuasion is only 8 though (what a start, rolls nat 5+3!) so they're sadly unconvinced...

-We pick things up as Riglan rather clumsily tries to help the farmers.
+(...We pick things up as Riglan rather clumsily tries to help the farmers...)

 ## Riglan - Day 1 (Sungift)

-The local priestess of Chauntea however, who Riglan met the very first time he came into town, sees a conversation.
+...The local priestess of Chauntea however, who Riglan met the very first time he came into town, sees a conversation.
 "Good to see you back!
 Looks like you've done some travelling.
 You seem set on a mission...
 But these frontier farmers, you know, they have their ways of doing things.
 They don't disturb the status quo - the way their fathers and grandfathers did, because it worked and they see no reason to change.
 Have you met other Chaunteas along the way?"

 Riglan says, "Ah yes, an abbot at Goldenfields."